-Should HRP concentrate on getting a separate Indian TV channel that may only provide entertainment or should concentrate on getting those laborers (with average RM600 per month) on ways to improve their life and get them up above the level of poverty and low income?
-Which is more important for these laborers and their children?
+Should HRP concentrate on getting a separate Indian TV channel that may only provide entertainment or should concentrate on getting those labourers (with average RM600 per month) on ways to improve their life and get them up above the level of poverty and low income?
+Which is more important for these labourers and their children?

-At times, what is needed by these lowly paid laborers is not a TV channel for entertainment but rather a way out from the confines of poverty and hardship.
+At times, what is needed by these lowly paid labourers is not a TV channel for entertainment but rather a way out from the confines of poverty and hardship.

 If you have been following up Malaysia Today, you know about the “Third Force” and there is some positive development with the Third Force:-

 The Malaysian Civil Liberties Movement (MCLM) has named human rights lawyer Sreekant Pillai as the second person from its movement to contest in the next general election.